-Budapest is one of the biggest cities in the EU, and it’s often called the Paris of the East.
-It remains a popular destination because of its low prices, beautiful architecture, youthful spirit, vibrant nightlife, and history.
+Budapest is one of the biggest cities in the EU and is often called the Paris of the East.
+It remains a popular destination because of its low prices, beautiful architecture, youthful spirit, vibrant nightlife, and rich history.
 Plus, it still has that gritty Eastern Europe edge—which adds to its coolness.
 In this travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience when you visit Budapest.

 This article is part of our City Price Guide Series — Click here to see all our European City Price Guides.

 Average Daily Cost For Visiting Budapest